A Fortune Revealed

 It has proven to be a very pivotal part of my career, and I’m really glad I did it.
 I had been working for years in Los Angeles on my comedy and a lot of people in town knew about me, but this was the first time that millions of people got to see what I do.
 I felt like the show presented me in a really fair, accurate way, which doesn’t always happen with reality television.
 I still have people coming up to me saying they were rooting for me on that show.

-- Current Issue A Home of Our Own 1 hour 48 min ago
+- Music A Brief History of Macklemore's 'Same Love' 1 hour 34 min ago